celestemarieb/portfolio-website/README.md

 From any page the logo on the top left can be clicked to return to the home page.

-From any page the navigation bar can be accessed to return to any page on the second tier (About, Contact, Blog (Writing), Projects (Writing))
+From any page the navigation bar can be accessed to return to any page on the second tier (About, Contact, Blog (Writing), Projects (Writing)).
+I will refer to these pages as 'main' pages.

 Individual blog and project pages (e.g. Blog One, Project One) are only accessible via the blog and project pages respectively.